Notifying the public of and requesting comment on proposed service changes for Xpress Commuter Bus Service

 o: 404-893-3025 | c: 404-240-7531 | [email protected]

-ATLANTA – The Atlanta-region Transit Link Authority announces that it will hold Board Committee Meetings and its Board of Directors Meeting on Thursday, December 7, 2023, beginning at 9:00 a.m. at 245 Peachtree Center Avenue, Marquis One, Suite 2300, Atlanta, GA 30303.
+ATLANTA – The Atlanta-Region Transit Link Authority announces that it will hold Board Committee Meetings and its Board of Directors Meeting on Thursday, February 6, 2025, beginning at 9:00 a.m. at 245 Peachtree Center Avenue, Marquis One, Suite 2300, Atlanta, GA 30303.

 The Xpress Operations Committee Meeting will begin at 9:00 a.m., and each subsequent committee meeting will begin as the previous meeting ends.